 Our philosophy in the Drama Department is summed up by the phrase, "Drama for all".
 We believe that involvement in live theatre is a life-enhancing experience that equips young people with essential life skills, and should therefore be available to everyone.

 Alongside our academic drama programme, we offer a broad and exciting co-curricular provision that includes clubs, workshops and Speech and Drama coaching.
-We run ambitious shows in the Meyer Theatre; in the autumn term we put on a big production that is open to everyone in the school, giving pupils a rounded experience of putting on a play with full production values, including large sets.
+We run ambitious shows in the Meyer Theatre; in the autumn term we put on a big production that is open to everyone in the school, giving students a rounded experience of putting on a play with full production values, including large sets.
 The Junior Play in the summer, open to Years 9 and 10, is similarly impressive in its scale.

 The big shows are by no means the only opportunities on offer.
 Our showcase of raw theatrical talent, ‘Short Cuts’, has created quite a buzz, as have the ‘Junior House Plays’ at the end of the summer term.
-The house plays capture the competitive spirit of the Millfield pupil, and are a display of team work and talent.
-Written and directed by Drama pupils in the Lower Sixth, the plays involve the participation of the whole of Year 9 and many Year 10, in exuberant performances often involving music and dance.
+The house plays capture the competitive spirit of the Millfield students, and are a display of team work and talent.
+Written and directed by Drama students in the Lower Sixth, the plays involve the participation of the whole of Year 9 and many Year 10, in exuberant performances often involving music and dance.

-Pupils can get involved in any aspect of these productions, including acting, backstage work, technical assistance with sound and lighting, and publicity.
+Students can get involved in any aspect of these productions, including acting, backstage work, technical assistance with sound and lighting, and publicity.
 What they get from it is a shared experience that gives them skills they will always find useful, notably creativity, team work, communication, decision making, risk taking and presentation.